 Artistic in nature, Amanda has been creating since childhood.
 Her passion for expression through

-the arts led her to play the violin, weld 3-dimensional sculptures, throw pottery on the wheel, and act, write and direct in the theatre arts.
+the arts led her to play violin, weld sculptures, throw pottery, and act, write and direct in theatre.
 While studying at Meadows School of the Arts at Southern Methodist University in Dallas, TX, the ancient art of yoga and eastern philosophy peaked her interest.
-In 2009, a year after graduating with a Bachelors of Fine Arts in Theatre with a double emphasis in Playwriting and Directing, Amanda completed her first yoga teacher training course – a 500 Hour Hatha Yoga course through Sunstone Yoga Academy in Addison, TX.
+In 2009, a year after graduating with a Bachelors of Fine Arts, Amanda completed her first yoga teacher training course – a 500 Hour Hatha Yoga course through Sunstone Yoga Academy in Addison, TX.

 Amanda continued to acquire the education, skills and experience necessary to add a variety of yoga and Pilates influenced classes to her repertoire while teaching full time.
 Her managerial skills were recognized while teaching at a franchised Sunstone Yoga studio in Austin and she was hired as a Designated Manager.
 In 2011, she completed another yoga teacher training course – a 200 Hour Kundalini Yoga course through Yoga Yoga in Austin, TX.

 In 2012 Amanda moved to the west coast.
-While living in San Francisco, she spent her free time writing short plays and teaching all levels Vinyasa classes at three different locations for the city’s Recreation and Parks Department.
+While living in San Francisco, she spent her free time writing short plays and teaching Vinyasa yoga classes at three different locations for the city’s Recreation and Parks Department.
 A year later, she followed her heart to the Sierra Nevada Mountain foothills in Northern California, where she continues to live, practice, teach and study.

 Amanda’s joy for learning inspired her to create a yoga teacher training program, and in 2014 she founded Spira Yoga School, registered through Yoga Alliance (RYS200®).
 In 2015, Amanda completed a 35 Hour Yoga Nidra course with Dr. Marc Halpern in Grass Valley, CA and an 85 Hour Prenatal Yoga Teacher Training course at Yoga Garden in San Francisco, CA. In 2017, she studied with Judith Hanson Lasater, PhD, PT, completing both Level 1 and 2 of Relax and Renew®, Restorative Yoga teacher training courses.
 In 2018, she continued to study with Judith Hanson Lasater through various continuing education courses, studying anatomy, kinesiology, philosophy and non-violent communication.
 In 2019, she completed the 100 Hour Art of Teaching course through the Iyengar Yoga Institute of San Francisco.
 Amanda's appetite for continued growth, studies, and practice has gained her the titles Experienced Registered Yoga Teacher (E-RYT500®), the highest designation provided by Yoga Alliance, Registered Prenatal Yoga Teacher (RPYT®), and Continuing Education Provider (YACEP®).

 At the beginning of 2016, Amanda was honored when asked to host an online continuing education workshop with Yoga Alliance, teaching yoga teachers across the globe on the subject of Sequencing and Teaching All Levels Classes.
 After a successful presentation she was asked to contribute to YogaAlliance.org as a Thought Leader, writing articles on the forefront of various yoga topics.
-This rekindled Amanda's love of writing which inspired her to start a blog.
-When wanting to create with her hands, she makes malas.
+This rekindled one of Amanda's creative outlets, writing, which inspired her to start a blog.
+Her other creative projects include making malas and photography.

 In addition to being the Program Director and Lead Trainer for courses offered by Spira Yoga School, Amanda also creates content for this website.
-You can catch Amanda in person at one of her studio classes at PureJoy Wellness + Health in Yuba City, or one of her workshops taught at various yoga venues in Northern California and posted here on her Yoga page.
-Amanda lives in a beautiful, rural town overlooking the Sutter Buttes with her fiance and their dog.
+You can catch Amanda in person at one of her studio classes at PureJoy Wellness + Health in Yuba City, or connect with her virtually through various recorded and live online yoga classes and courses offered through this website.
 It is with great honor and humility that she shares this gift of yoga.